Benchmarking Large Vision-Language Models on Fine-Grained Image Tasks: A Comprehensive Evaluation: Observations and Discussions

 \paragraph{LVLMs do not outperform fine-grained tailored models in fine-grained tasks.}

 In Table~\ref{table:fg-tailored}, we compare the recognition accuracy of LVLMs with that of fine-grained tailored models.
 While LVLMs demonstrate notable performance in fine-grained recognition, their accuracy—whether in short-answer questions or using the linear classifier method—falls short of that achieved by fine-grained tailored models.
-This disparity may stem from the fact that LVLMs are primarily optimized for general tasks, with less emphasis placed on fine-grained domain capabilities.
-Enhancing their performance in specialized areas (\emph{e.g.}, fine-grained recognition) while preserving their strengths in general tasks presents an important and promising direction for future research.
+This disparity may stem from the fact that LVLMs are primarily optimized for general tasks, with less emphasis placed on fine-grained domain capabilities (\emph{e.g.}, CAP~\citep{behera2021context} uses context-aware attentional pooling to capture hierarchical contextual information from pixel to region to image level, leading to a 1.53\% improvement in classification accuracy).

+Due to the architectural paradigm of LVLMs (typically ViT + MLP + LLM), these components cannot be directly applied.
+However, the core idea of attending to hierarchical-level details can still be incorporated into LVLMs (\emph{e.g.}, InternVL3~\citep{zhu2025internvl3} not only takes the full image as input, but also divides the image into parts to obtain more fine-grained visual representations).
+Enhancing LVLMs performance in specialized areas (\emph{e.g.}, fine-grained recognition) while preserving their strengths in general tasks presents an important and promising direction for future research.